 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the D3S has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3S was succeeded by the Nikon D4.

 Review summary: Panasonic G9 vs Nikon D3S

 So how do things add up?
-Is there a clear favorite between the Panasonic G9 and the Nikon D3S?
+Which of the two cameras – the Panasonic G9 or the Nikon D3S – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.